DavidAyotte/davidayotte.github.io/_posts/2021-07-14-modform-relations.md

 ## Theorem.
 Let $$f\in \mathcal{M}_k(\mathrm{SL}_2(\mathbb{Z}))$$ with $$q$$-expansion $$\sum_{n\geq 0} a_n q^n$$.
 Suppose that $$a_i = 0$$ for $$0 \leq i \leq \lfloor k/12 \rfloor$$.
 Then $$f = 0$$.

-This theorem is a generalization of the valence formula.
+This theorem is a corollary of the valence formula.
 Moreover, a more general version for congruences subgroups also exist (see for example this [page](http://www.lmfdb.org/knowledge/show/cmf.sturm_bound))

 Using the Sturm bound, we can now solve our initial problem by following these steps: